Skip to main content

 )

-print(f"Workflow created with ID: {workflow.response.workflow_id}.
-You can reference it using `notte.Workflow(<workflow_id>)`")
+print(f"Function created with ID: {function.response.function_id}.
+You can reference it using `notte.Function(<function_id>)`")

 Parameters